AT&T doesn’t offer seniors any discounted rates or plans, but they do have a wide variety of discounts and deals that seniors can take advantage of.

 Since there are no contracts with AT&T Internet, your options are fairly limited when it comes to getting discounted pricing on their services.
 Here are a few options for any seniors interested in saving some money with AT&T Internet:

-- Apply for their Access Plan for $10/mo
+- Apply for their Access Plan for $10/month.

-- Enroll in paperless and auto-billing (reduces bill by $5/mo)
+- Enroll in paperless and auto-billing (reduces bill by $5/month).

 One of the better points about AT&T is their lack of contracts.
 Many internet companies require that you sign a 1–2 year agreement to get your first year discounted.
-AT&T gives the discount without charging high fees for canceling service — however, the discount does expire after 12–24 months on all plans.
+AT&T gives a $5 default discount for paperless billiing without charging high fees for canceling service — however, the discount does expire after 12 months on DSL plans.

 In the article below, I’ll go through some of the best options for seniors looking to learn more about their internet choices through AT&T. I’ll also include some general guidelines for choosing internet packages as a senior, with a special focus on the pricing changes affecting fixed-income seniors.